ambrop72/aprinter/README.md

 >
 ```

-For lasers, the PWM_SERVICE is directly used as the PwmService parameter of PrinterMainLaserParams:
+On the other hand, for *lasers*, the `PWM_SERVICE` is directly used as the PwmService parameter of `PrinterMainLaserParams`:

 ```
 PrinterMainLaserParams<